HuKeping/rbtree/README.md

 With a healthy Go language installed, simply run `go get github.com/HuKeping/rbtree`

 ## Example
-All you have to do is implement a comparison function `Less() bool` for your Item which will be store in the Red-Black tree, here are some examples.
+All you have to do is to implement a comparison function `Less() bool` for your Item which will be store in the Red-Black tree, here are some examples.
 #### A simple case for `int` items.
 	package main